 Star C Programming

-C is general-purpose programming language that is ideal for developing firmware or portable applications.
+C is a general-purpose programming language that is ideal for developing firmware or portable applications.
 Today, C is the most popular and widely used System Programming Language.
 C language is also very important for beginners who want to make a career in Software Programming.
-Most state-of-the-art software have been implemented using C. C was adopted as a system development language because it produces code that runs nearly as fast as the code written in assembly language.
+The most state-of-the-art software has been implemented using C. C was adopted as a system development language because it produces code that runs nearly as fast as the code written in assembly language.
 C can be used as Operating System Language Compilers, Assemblers, Text Editors, Print Spoolers, Network Drivers, Modern Programs, Databases, Language Interpreters Utilities.

 Basic computer literacy is assumed, but no special knowledge is needed.
 Before you can start programming in C.